FIRST Tech Challenge

 How do I join FIRST Tech Challenge?

-Be Part of a New FTC Team: GSGLA will support one new FTC team for the 2014-15 season.
-Veteran FTC team Rock N’ Roll Robots will be available to advise the new team.
+Be Part of a New FTC Team: GSGLA will support five new FTC teams for the 2016-17 season.
+Veteran FTC team Rock N’ Roll Robots will be available to advise the new teams.

 Join a Veteran Girl Scout FTC Team: Rock N’ Roll Robots – a veteran Girl Scout FTC team that has been competing for 7 years – is accepting new members for the 2016-17 season.
 The team includes Girl Scouts from across greater LA and meets in the San Gabriel Valley with their mentors who are robotics engineers from NASA/JPL.
 Learn more at the team’s website, www.rocknrollrobots25.com.

-To apply, download and submit a Team Registration or Individual Registration form.
+To apply, download and submit a Team Application or Individual Application.
 Maximum of 10 members per team; we recommend at least 6.
 Troops and individual girls are invited to apply.
-Please review the 2014 Robots!3 Info Sheet before completing the registration form.
+Please review the FTC Info Sheet before completing the registration form.

 Want to get started sooner?

-See what FTC level robotics is all about this summer at the Rockin’ Robots Summer Weekend Workshop August 1-3 2014!
-Visit www.rocknrollrobots25.com for more information.
+See what FTC level robotics is all about this summer at the Rockin’ Robots Summer Weekend Workshop August 5-7, 2016!
+Register now.

 Need more information?